14 Best Things To Do in Sintra, Portugal

 1. Pena Palace and Park

-Pena Palace is one of the most famous places to visit in Sintra, which is why it’s first on this list of best things to do in Sintra.
+Pena Palace is one of the most famous places to visit in Sintra, which is why it’s first on this list.
 In the 1800s, King Ferdinand II acquired ruins that were once where today’s Pena Palace is.
 There, he built a summer residence.

 When the royal family later had to flee during the revolution of 1910, the palace was purchased by the Portuguese state and named as a national monument.
 In 1995, Pena Palace was listed as a World Heritage Site by UNESCO.